 What You’ll Need

 When you start to install your water heater, it’s always a good idea to have the manufacturer’s instructions.
 Once you find a spot for the water heater, you will have to level it as you place it in a vertical position for the AO Smith installation.
-If you have trouble finding a suitable area, just make sure it’s not in an area where weather or freezing temperatures can be a factor, such as the garage.
+If you have trouble finding a suitable area, just make sure it’s not in an area where weather or freezing temperatures can be a factor, such as a garage.
 Before you start working on your electric water heater, make sure that you have the following tools:

 - Wire strippers